typemeta/context/README.md

 ## Injectors

-Injectors inject a value into a context.
+An injector injects a value into a context.
 The primary interface is `Injector`, which essentially looks as follows:

 ```java